California Driver Handbook - Alcohol and Drugs

 - Should be at least 21 years old and must possess a valid DL.

-- Must be part of a group of 2 or more persons and verbally identify himself or herself as the designated driver to the server.
+- Must be part of a group of 2 or more persons and verbally identify them- selves as the designated driver to the server.

 - Must abstain from consuming alcoholic beverages for the duration of the outing.